falo2k/ProtonPack/README.md

 1. **Volume**: This changes the volume of the amplifier in the pack via i2c.
 This will update as you turn the knob.
 2. **Track Change**: This lets you select the extact track you want queued up for playback from the SD card (if enabled).
 Single click to confirm the selection, or long press to cancel.
 Selecting a new track while one is playing will cause the new track to start immediately.
 Note that using the next/prev track shortcuts on the INT/TIP buttons will display the new track name in the display.
 3. **Load/Save Config**: This will load or save the volume and track configuration to a file on the SD card.
 This is loaded as the default when the pack is first powered

+### Lights Colours & Lenses
+The light colours I've used in my code were chosen to work with the lenses and printed hats I'm using.
+I would recommend testing against your own installation and tweaking them accordingly.
+My setup is:
+- Power cell is a layer of frosted acrylic + a top layer of blue acrylic (so lighting aims to send green and blue only)
+- Cyclotron lenses are just frosted acrylic so I can do any colour.
+They are mounted over printed reflectors lined with a red chrome vinyl layer to give them a red tiny when off.
+- For the wand LED covers the slo blo is red, tip hat is orange, front shelf is opaque white, top front is clear, and top rear is orange.

 ### Future Plans
+- General code refactoring where I've got a few inconsistent approaches.
+Tidy up method signatures a bit to be consistent with ordering of arguments, remove TimerEvent as I've ended up with some custom implementations of the same principle so should be consistent.
 - Some pin headers in the pack are already spare to support adding a smoke machine to the pack at a later date for venting (marked as IO2 on the PCB).
-This should be easy to trigger in software.
+This should be easy to add triggers in software at the appropriate state changes.
+I've seen some interesting looking i2c relay boards out there as an alternative option if I want more granular control over pump, smoke, fan for the effects.
 - Alternative lighting schemes, sounds, animations, etc. can be added relatively easily.
 Switching would probably be done with additional menu items through the OLED controls.
-- I'd like to add more granular volume control, again through the menu, to individually tweak the volume of SFX, Music, and Bluetooth channels.
+- I'll play with adding more granular volume control, again through the menu, to individually tweak the volume of SFX, Music, and Bluetooth channels.
+This may turn out to be unnnecessary given the sounds should already be balanced and bluetooth volume should be handled by the device sending audio.
 - The Ion Switch input currently doesn't do anything.
 I may use this as either a hard or soft toggle for any future smoke effects.
-- Check compatibility with Mk4 Q-Pack and generally review the PCBs for other options.
+- Check compatibility with Mk4 Q-Pack and generally review the PCBs for other layout options.
 Now I've got my own wiring in, I might see some better positioning for connectors, consider breakout boards, etc.
 - Consider either including an isolated converter in the BOM and as part of existing PCBs, or a breakout depending on power requirements for the smoke system.

 ## Hardware
 ### BOM